NoahBao/disc-topology-stripes/README.md

+# Disk Topology Stripes App

+App for generating stripe patterns for knitting disc topologies.
+Created by Michelle Yilin Feng and Noah Barnes for CS582 using the Polyscope, Geometry Central, and Eigen libraries.
+Major thanks to the implementation of Knoppel et al.'s stripe pattern generator from Geometry Central.

+# Compiling

+Run `cmake` in the root directory of the app.
+Then, in the `build` directory, run `make -j10` to compile the app.

-# disc-topology-stripes
+# Running
-An algorithm to determine stripe patterns for stitching across meshes with disc topology.

- This project aims to facilitate the generation of knit structures specifically for digital meshes with disc topology.
-Namely, our app lets users specify regions of their mesh as their desired start and end points during knitting.
-Using Geometry Central’s implementation of the approach in Kn¨oppel et al. [2015] to stripe patterns, we create and display two orthogonal stripe patterns that act as the course and wale directions to be followed by the user while knitting.
-The generated structures can be knitted entirely with short rows (otheriwse known as “partial rows”) with no use of increases or decreases unless necessary

-To start the app, run:

-gc\_project <path\_to\_mesh\_file>

-in your terminal, where gc\_project is the default name of the compiled executable and <path\_to\_mesh\_file> is the file path to the mesh you'd like to work with.
+To open the app, run `./build/bin/gc_project <mesh_file_path>` from the app's root directory, where `<mesh_file_path>` is the path to the mesh you'd like to work with.

+# Usage

+## Selecting Boundaries

-With the app open, the first step is to select two strips of points for your start and end courses as mentioned previously.
-To do this, click on ``Pick start boundary (h=0)`` and ``Pick end boundary (h=1).`` From there, select two boundary vertices on your mesh to define the endpoints of your strip, then select one last vertex on what you want to be the ``inside'' of your strip.
-Without this last selection, it would be ambiguous if you want one strip of points or its complement
+With your mesh opened in the app, click on "Pick start boundary (h=0)" to select a strip of boundary points to act as your starting boundary (same thing for "Pick end boundary (h=1)").
+Once you've done this, select two boundary vertices that you would like as the endpoints of your strip of points.
+Selecting a vertex requires you to right-click on the vertex in the 3D display.
+Once you've selected your two endpoints, you must choose one last point to define the "insideness" of your strip.
+Without this point, it would be ambiguous what strip you want as everything is on a single boundary.
+For example, if you select opposite corners of a square, it would be ambiguous whether you wanted to select one pair of edges of the square or the other pair.

-After this, the ``Generate H Function,`` ``Construct Gradient,`` ``Construct Tangent,`` ``Generate Wale Curves,`` and ``Generate Course Curves`` buttons can all be run in succession.
+## Selecting Frequencies

+Use the available sliders to pick a frequency you'd like for your stripes.
+Choose these before running "Generate Wale Curves" and "Generate Course Curves."

+## Generating Stripes

+Once you've picked your boundaries and frequencies, you may run "Generate H Function," "Construct gradient," "Construct Tangent," "Generate Wale Curves," and "Generate Course Curves" in succession.

+If you'd like to adjust the frequency of stripes, change the sliders, then click "Generate Wale/Course Curves" again.

+## Resetting

-You can use the two sliders to adjust the frequency of course and wale stripes for your mesh.
-At any time, you can click ``Clear boundaries'' to clear your selections for the start and end courses and start over.
+At any time, you can click "Clear boundary points" to reset your boundary selections and start over.